 You should be able to do this for at least thirty seconds per leg (three minutes if you are an athlete).
 If you cannot, then you are vulnerable to injury if you get visually distracted and misstep.
 Good proprioception allows you to catch yourself from falling, making you less likely to twist an ankle (or, when you’re elderly, break a bone).
 If you don’t practice your proprioception, you are more likely to fall, resulting in injury.

-Figure 1‑5: Working on proprioception by standing on one leg with my eyes closed and my hands hovering over a countertop.
+Figure to the left: Working on proprioception by standing on one leg with my eyes closed and my hands hovering over a countertop.

 Everyone should do this exercise every day.
 People sit too much, often with poor posture.
 If you don’t fight the effects of sitting, you become more bent and stiff with time.
 Your brain doesn’t notice this slow process, and when you reach that tipping point, you start misjudging where you are in space to such a degree that you become clumsy.
 I have had patients who started having multiple falls in situations where they shouldn’t, for example, when going from carpets to hard flooring.
 Once they worked on their proprioception, they didn’t fall as often (if at all).